mzhang00/MKS22X-FinalProject/README.md

 * Implemented POSITIVE_INFINITY in calculations
 * Got circlePlayerClockwise() to work by considering all cases of monster relation to player where a direction flip in the necessary vector was necessary.
 Cases like when the monster is above the player and is to the left of the player more than a radius amount, less than a radius amount, to the right of the player less than a radius amount, and more than a radius amount, and all of those conditions for when the monster is below the player as well.
 * Successfully implemented circlePlayerCounterClockwise() by switching calls to slope1 to slope2 and vice versa from circlePlayerClockwise().
 Tested to work.
 * Created key binding to open gameMenu during game by holding down m.
-Gave gameMenu transparency.
+* Gave gameMenu transparency.
+* Made text nontransparent, made it green, and displays health in the gameMenu
+* Implemented changing size for text
+* Added font for the gameMenu text

 May 29th 2019:
 =======================================================================================